ECMA-262-3 in detail. Chapter 5. Functions.

 foo();

-ECMAScript implementation from Microsoft — JScript which is built into Internet Explorer by the current moment (up to JScript 5.8 — IE8) has a number of bugs related with named function expressions (NFE).
+ECMAScript implementation from Microsoft — JScript which is currently built into Internet Explorer (up to JScript 5.8 — IE8) has a number of bugs related with named function expressions (NFE).
 Every of these bugs completely contradicts ECMA-262-3 standard; some of them may cause serious errors.

 First, JScript in this case breaks the main rule of FE that they should not be stored in the variable object by name of functions.
 An optional FE name which should be stored in the special object and be accessible only inside the function itself (and nowhere else) here is stored directly in the parent variable object.
 Moreover, named FE is treated in JScript as the function declaration (FD), i.e. is created on entering the context stage and is available before the definition in the source code: